 Drop offs/Pick ups and Parking

 You can drop off passengers at the drop off zone, opposite the main terminal.
 You’re advised to only stop off for 10 minutes which will cost £2 but you can stay up to an hour for £40.
-Be aware that if your passengers’ flight is delayed and you have to stay, you’ll still be charged based on how long you’re staying at the car park regardless of inconvenience.

 If you need more time or want to walk with them to the terminal, please use one of the airport car parks.
 If you are not staying long but still want to see your passengers to the door, then the short term car park is your best choice (follow the signs for Car Park 2).
 Short stay parking is opposite Glasgow’s main terminal, past the drop off zone.